adityakumar1309/learning/company_wise_material/walmart_labs/remaining.md

 ## 2. Explain the internal working of hashmap.
 How get() and put() methods work internally?What happens if a null value is added?
 You have to explain hashcode() and equals() method in detail.
     3. What is the difference between checked and unchecked exception .Draw the exception hierarchy.
-    - Design a system like oozie.
+    - Design a system like workflow system
     1)Substring with k unique characters,
     2)There are rows of n houses, each house can be painted with one of the three colors: red, blue or green.
 The cost of painting each house with a certain color is different.
 You have to paint all the houses such that no two adjacent houses have the same color.